greencoast-studios/discord.js-extended/README.md

   constructor(client) {
     super(client, {
       name: 'cmd', // The command's name.
 In this case, users need to write !cmd for the command to work.,
+      aliases: ['mycmd', 'alias2'], // The command's aliases.
+With this, users can write !mycmd and !alias2 for the command to work.
       description: 'My command.', // The command's description.
       group: 'my_group', // The ID of the group that holds this command.
       emoji: ':robot:', // The emoji that represents this command.
 This is used by the default HelpCommand.
 Defaults to ':robot:'.